 Allerhist-D Side Effects

-Note: This page contains information about the side effects of clemastine / phenylpropanolamine.
-Some of the dosage forms included on this document may not apply to the brand name Allerhist-D.
+Note: This document contains side effect information about clemastine / phenylpropanolamine.
+Some of the dosage forms listed on this page may not apply to the brand name Allerhist-D.

 Nearly all patients treated with clemastine experience drowsiness, which may subside in some patients with extended use.
 Patients should be warned against driving, as well as concomitant ingestion of alcohol and other sedative-hypnotic drugs, while taking clemastine.

 Few cases of dyskinesias and tremors, often of the face, have been reported in patients whose chronic use of antihistamines extended over a period of 3 to 10 years.
 Some of these cases were only partially relieved by discontinuation of the drug.
 Haloperidol was successful in relieving symptoms.

 Seizures may occur in rare cases of hypertensive crisis due to phenylpropanolamine and have been reported with normally recommended doses as well as in cases of overuse or overdose.

 There have been anecdotal reports of cerebrovascular hemorrhage largely associated with an uneven pattern of cerebrovascular spasm referred to as vascular beading.
 Vascular beading has also been reported in the absence of hemorrhage.
 Intracranial hemorrhage has almost always been associated with hypertension.[Ref]

 Central nervous system depression has commonly been associated with the use of clemastine.
 This may result in drowsiness, dizziness, and headache.
 Dyskinesias have rarely been reported following chronic use of antihistamines.
 Phenylpropanolamine can stimulate the nervous system, resulting in tremor, anxiety, insomnia, dizziness, and nervousness.
 Headache has also been associated with the use of phenylpropanolamine.[Ref]